 We spend a lot of time trying to work on their behaviors.
 How do we get them to think and act in a safer manner?
 There’s a whole science of what’s called “behavior-based safety” that we try to encourage people to participate in, where you try to catch people doing things right from a safety and health standpoint, as opposed to catching them doing things wrong and writing them up or disciplining them.
 There’s a strong segment of the safety and health profession that believes that this “behavior-based safety” practice is a much better one.
-However, it tends to run out of gas if you don’t continue to promote it, and it’s very expensive and very time-consuming to promote it.
+However, [in New England and North America] tends to run out of gas if you don’t continue to promote it, and it’s very expensive and very time-consuming to promote it.

 In terms of the other services that we provide, obviously in the workers comp space, we’re in lumber industries and manufacturing companies all over the place.
 In terms of a lot of the asbestos management that we do, it’s in a lot of the different trades whether it’s property managers, or real estate people, schools and hospitals.
 So we touch almost everybody that’s out there in all those different industries, and if we haven’t, there’s precious few that we haven’t actually provided employee safety plans in New England the last 40 years.